-It may seem unusual, but feeding puppy food, like Purina Pro Plan Focus Puppy Chicken & Rice Formula Dry Dog Food, to a pregnant or nursing dog is a good way to meet these requirements.
+It may seem unusual, but feeding puppy food, like Purina Pro Plan Focus Puppy Dry Dog Food, to a pregnant or nursing dog is a good way to meet these requirements.

 Age 6-10 years

 In general, the larger a dog is, the earlier they are considered a senior.
-While the largest dogs generally enter their senior years around 6 years old, small breeds may not be considered to be seniors until age 10.
+While the largest dogs generally enter their senior years around 6 years old, small breed dogs may not be considered to be seniors until age 10.

 Obesity and decreased gastrointestinal function are common complaints amongst senior dog parents.
 Therefore, senior dogs can benefit from a food that has lower calories and higher fiber.

-Utilize the feeding chart on the back of the package, the hand test, and/or talk to your veterinary care team about how much to feed your senior dog.
+Utilize the feeding chart on the back of the package, the hand test and/or talk to your veterinary care team about how much to feed your senior dog.

 Use this dog food age chart to help you determine which type of food you should feed your dog.